-3.2.3 Other Jumper Settings
+3.3.3 Other Jumper Settings

-Clear CMOS (JP7)
+Clear CMOS (JP11)

-If an unknown password is set in the BIOS, it can be cleared by inserting a cap over JP7.
+^{JP11} If an unknown password is set in the BIOS, it can be cleared by inserting a cap over JP11.

-Description JP7
+Description JP11

 Default

 Clear CMOS

-3.3 System Memory (DRAM)
+3.4 System Memory (DRAM)

-3.3.1 DIMM (Dual Inline Memory Module)
+3.4.1 DIMM (Dual Inline Memory Module)

-The VP1541 features three 168-pin DIMM sockets.
+The VP1543 features three 168-pin DIMM sockets.
 You can configure the system memory size from 8MB to 768MB in a variety of ways by using different combinations of the three 168-pin DIMM.

-3.3.2 Installation Procedure
+3.4.2 Installation Procedure

-Step1: Pin 1 of the DIMM must match pin 1 of the DIMM socket.

-Step2: Insert the DIMM module into the DIMM socket vertically.
-After inserting the DIMM module completely into the socket, push up on the socket latches securing the DIMM into place
+- Step1: Make sure Pin 1 of the DIMM match with pin 1 of the DIMM socket. - Step2: Insert the DIMM module into the DIMM socket vertically.
+After inserting the DIMM module completely into the socket, push up on the socket latches securing the DIMM into place.

-If pin 1 of the DIMM module does not line up with pin 1 of the socket, the DIMM module will not be inserted correctly into the socket.
+If the pin 1 of the DIMM module does not line up with pin 1 of the socket, the DIMM module will not be inserted correctly into the socket.

 Be careful not to misfit the DIMM Module into DIMM sockets in wrong direction.
-This module can be inserted into DIMM socket only one way.
-Please note the "\u21e4" for pin 1 location.
+This module can be inserted into the socket only one way.
 To release the memory module, push both latches down and carefully rock the module forward and backward while slowly lifting it upward.

-3.3.3 DIMM Module Combinations
+3.4.3 DIMM Module Combinations

 Each DIMM socket can be inserted with 8MB, 16MB, 32MB, 64MB, 128MB, 256MB DIMM or empty.
 The total combinations are, 777, 343 selections.
-You can refer to following figure to select one way to insert your DIMM, for example:
+You can refer to following figure to select one way to insert your DIMM, for example:.